priyankatarate/ai-code-explainer/README.md

-# AI-Powered JavaScript Code Explainer
+# AI JavaScript Code Explainer

 A CLI tool that accepts JavaScript code and generates a plain-English explanation using an LLM.
 The tool uses AST parsing to ground explanations and reduce hallucinations.